 Not only does God find no pleasure in death, He pleads with us to choose life instead.
 This is in particular reference to the second death.
 The first death is the end of a lifetime on earth.
 The second death is a future event — after resurrection — that we typically refer to as hell (see Revelation 2:11; 20:6,14; 21:8).

 The second death is a natural consequence for those who choose to disconnect from the source of life.
 The second death is for those who rebel against God — against goodness, light, and life.
 Do they deserve death?
 Would their death be justified?
-When all is revealed, I believe that we will find the answer to be yes.
+When all is revealed, I believe that we’ll find the answer to be yes.
 Still, God will have no pleasure.

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.”